YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ## Injected Types

-The `injected` type constructor collects the corresponding ground and logic type constructors. to which we assign the name `groundi` (read "groun-dee"):
+The `injected` type constructor collects the corresponding ground and logic type constructors, to which we assign the name `groundi` (read "groun-dee"):
 ```ocaml
 (** Complete definitions of injected types